stefanbutura/redify/README.md

     * Add your Redmine instances, mapping the project names to the Clockify projects IDS

-    * Add your users, mapping their Redmine email to their Clockify API key

     * Edit your database connection

 3. Patch your Redmine instances using patch/time-entry-query.patch.
 This makes Redmine support updated_on queries for time entries - mandatory for fetching time entries updated after a certain date.

+4. Add the custom field "Clockify key" for users in your Redmine instance.
+Only users that fill this field will have their time entries synced.

 # How to run